return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_vwriteto() copies len bytes from the local memory, starting at addr, to the remote registered address space of the peer of endpoint epd, starting at the offset roffset.
+\ :c:func:`scif_vwriteto`\  copies len bytes from the local memory, starting at addr, to the remote registered address space of the peer of endpoint epd, starting at the offset roffset.